martian1431/ft_ls/README.md

 # FT_ls - @WeThinkCode

-FT_ls is a recreation of the unix function, ls.
+ft_ls is a recreation of the unix function, ls.

-## WeThinkCode:

 **Mandatory:** 100/100
 **Bonus:** 0/25